sunjay/turtle/docs/guide/example-square.md

   resembling the following image:
   ![turtle overlapping squares]({% link assets/images/guide/example-square/exercise-overlapping-squares.png %}){: .figborder .figlimitsize}
-* **Exercise 4: `(**)`** Starting at the program that draws a single square, rotate the entire square by 30 degrees to the left or to the right.
+* **Exercise 4: `(**)`** Starting at the program that draws a single square, rotate the entire square by 30&deg; to the left or to the right.
 If you choose to rotate the square to the left, your drawing may resemble the following:
   ![turtle rotated square]({% link assets/images/guide/example-square/exercise-rotate-square.png %}){: .figborder .figlimitsize}
   **Hint:** If you use the techniques from [Basic Movement], you can do this by adding